 - Strategy: Make the Syllabus Intentional - The syllabus impacts student impressions of an instructor and degree of engagement with the material.
 Writing intentional, inviting language of care can introduce vital classroom policies as an agreement and collaboration, rather than a contract or authority structure.

-- Strategy: Understanding Yale’s Shopping Period - During the first ten days of the semester, students “shop” various courses before registering their finalized course schedules.
+- Strategy: Understanding Yale’s Course Selection Period - During the first ten days of the semester, students “visit” various courses up until the end of add/drop.
 Instructors should anticipate this short period while planning the first two weeks of courses.

 - Strategy: Solve a Teaching Problem Resource (Carnegie Mellon University, Eberly Center) - Modules for resolving issues in the classroom.